-After baking, the tofu turns golden and crispy, and the leftover marinade is transformed into a sticky, delicious glaze.
+After baking, the tofu turns golden while the remaining marinade is reduced into a thick glaze.

 Jump to: